 This reminds me of my 3rd grade friend, Tyler.

-If he needed to cut in line, he’d utter the magic words: “cuts, cuts back?”
+If he needed to cut in line, he would utter the magic words: "cuts, cuts back!"

 This meant that if I gave my pal Tyler cuts, he'd give me cuts back.

 What happened was that he assigned me his right to his place in line, then I would turn around and re-assign that right back to him.

 This is basically the same as giving that parcel of property to your brother with the understanding that he will give it back

 If a debtor does this in the adult world, it's called a "fraudulent transfer" or "fraudulent conveyance" even if there is no actual fraud involved.

 When you file bankruptcy, you must answer a lot of very detailed questions in your paperwork, and you must attend at least one